We’ve been warned.

-Jesus Christ will return, and this cosmic life-changing event could happen at any moment.
+Jesus Christ will return, and this cosmic life-changing event could happen anytime.

 Many do not see Christ's future return as relevant to present-day living.
 They choose to ignore it, even deny it.

 I’ll review the who, where, what, when, and how of his return.
-Then, I’ll give you the why – five ways in which it matters to you now.
+Then, I’ll give you the why— five ways it matters to you now.
 This is introductory rather than exhaustive.

 The ‘who’ is Jesus; the ‘where’ is Earth.